bbannier/zeek-language-server/emacs/README.md

 ```

 3. Open a zeek script file in emacs.
 At this point you should notice two things about your emacs window.
 First, in the modeline it should list that it is using the zeek major-mode and that it connected to the LSP server.
 These are shown something like `(zeek LSP[zeek:pid])`.
 Second, you should have line at the top of the window that gives information about where in the Zeek file you are.

-## TODO

-- Automatically configure the path to `zeek-config`.
-This would be especially useful when switching between multiple clones of the Zeek repository.